SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Implementation Details.

 \section{Implementation Details.}

-The baseline VAR model operates across a total of 13 resolution scales, corresponding to 13 iterations of next-scale autoregressive prediction.
-We configure the sparsity settings as follows: (i) In the setting \textbf{without scale skipping}, we designate Scale 11 as the sparse decision scale and apply sparsification to the last 2 scales to accelerate inference. (ii) When \textbf{skipping the last two scales}, Scale 10 serves as the sparse decision scale, with sparsification applied exclusively to Scale 11. (iii) For the \textbf{sample-adaptive skipping strategy}, we similarly adopt Scale 10 as the sparse decision scale, sparsifying any subsequent scales that are not skipped.
-Regarding the configuration of sparse attention modules, the application ratio of $CS^4A$ to CSLA across all attention layers is set to 6:4.
+The baseline VAR model, Infinity~\cite{infinity}, operates across a total of 13 resolution scales, corresponding to 13 iterations of next-scale autoregressive prediction.
+We treat the \textbf{first 5 scales} as the \textbf{attention sink} and always preserve full attention computation over this region.
+The sparsity configurations are set as follows: (i) In the setting \textbf{without scale skipping}, we designate Scale 11 (with resolution $40\times40$) as the sparse decision scale, and apply hardware-efficient sparse computation to the last 2 scales for acceleration. (ii) When \textbf{skipping the last two scales}~\cite{fastvar}, Scale 10 serves as the sparse decision scale, with sparse computation applied exclusively to Scale 11. (iii) For the \textbf{sample-adaptive skipping strategy}~\cite{skipvar}, we similarly adopt Scale 10 as the sparse decision scale, sparsifying any subsequent scales that are not skipped.
+Regarding the configuration of sparse attention modules, the application ratio of $CS^4A$ to $CSLA$ across all attention layers is approximately 6:4.
+Unlike Infinity, HART~\cite{hart} operates over 14 scales.
+Following prior work~\cite{fastvar}, we do not apply scale skipping in any HART experiments, and set its sparse decision scale to Scale 11.
 Finally, for the acceleration performance analysis, to ensure a fair comparison with the baseline model, we measure throughput using a batch size of 1.
-To facilitate reproducibility, we will release our efficient kernels and full implementation code upon acceptance.